La Tène culture: Social organisation

 In his account of the Gallic War, Julius Caesar refers to Celtic societies as civitates or states with three main classes: knights, Druids and commoners.
-Caesar further describes Celtic societies as being divided into 'parties', headed by individuals with authority recognised by and derived from the people they led and represented:
+Caesar further describes Celtic societies as being divided into 'parties', headed by individuals with authority recognised by and derived from the people that they led and represented.

-In Gaul, not only in every state and every canton and district, but almost in each several household, there are parties; and the leaders of the parties are men who in the judgment of their fellows are deemed to have the highest authority, men to whose decision and judgment the supreme issue of all cases and counsels may be referred.
-And this seems to have been an ordinance from ancient days, to the end that no man of the people should lack assistance against a more powerful neighbour; for each man refuses to allow his own folk to be oppressed and defrauded, since otherwise he has no authority among them.

 By the time of Caesar's account of Celtic society (c.
 50 BC), government by elected magistrates (known as Vergobrets) had replaced kingship among certain tribes, similar to the consuls and senate of Rome.
 Caesar refers to Vergobrets with the Latin terms princeps, civitatis, principatus, and magistratus.
 He also refers to ruling councils or governments of various Gaulish states as 'senates' and their members as 'senators', such as Diviciacus of the Aedui, who was both a noble, a war leader and a Druid.